Srpskis/SUFS/README.md

 the file according to the block size and send each block to each DataNode.
 The DataNodes will then store those blocks.

-API documentation

-    NameNode.py:
-        route:      '/writeFile', GET
-        args:       filename - string of the name of the file to be written
-        returns:    if the file already exists, returns None. if the file does not exists, returns an array of size N, where N is the replication factor, containing the IP addresses of data nodes the client can write to

-        route:      '/readFile', GET
-        args:       filename - string of the name of the file to be read
-        returns:    if the file does not exist, returns None. if the file does exist, returns an array of size N, where N is the replication factor, containing the IP addresses of data nodes the client can read from

-        route:      '/listBlocks', GET
-        args:       filename - string of the name of the file to get the block locations for
-        returns:    if the file does not exist, returns None. if the file does exist, returns a dictionary, keyed on the block IDs, containing arrays of DataNode IDs that contain each block

-        route:      '/blockReport', PUT
-        args:       nodeID - the ID of the DataNode sending the report blockList - an array of all the block IDS the DataNode is storing
-        returns:    no returns

-    DataNode.py:
-        route:      '/writeBlock', PUT
-        args:       blockID - the ID of the block being written block - the data block being written
-        returns:    no returns

-        route:      '/readBlock', GET
-        args:       blockID - the ID of the block being requested block - the data block being requested
-        returns:    the data block requested

-        route:      '/replicateBlock', PUT
-        args:       blockID - the ID of the block being replicated nodeIP - the address of the node the block should be written to
-        returns:    no returns
-	**** TEST **********

 Technologies/Tools